PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 2. Each success allows them to avoid an automation attack and/or advance to the next room.
 3. Rubble & rock constantly falls from above, threatening a total collapse of the cavern.
 4. Attacks: All involved in failed skill check roll **DC 12-15 dex saving throw** or take **10(3d6) dmg**.
+5. The party gets one round to take action before the challenge begins, as the machine comes to life.

 ## Automaton
 **Attacks.**